 The Return Of The King, 1985

-Rivalries are woven into the very fabric of WSM (Eddie Hall and Hafþór Björnsson’s is so intense, they’re boxing each other next year) and the one shared by two icons of the sport, Geoff Capes and Jón Páll Sigmarsson, was one of its very best.
+Rivalries are woven into the very fabric of WSM (Eddie Hall and Hafþór Björnsson’s is so intense, they’re boxing each other later this year) and the one shared by two icons of the sport, Geoff Capes and Jón Páll Sigmarsson, was one of its very best.
 It began in 1984 when Sigmarsson beat Capes, then the reigning champion, in the arm wrestling event before lifting both of his arms in the air, triumphantly roaring, “The king has lost his crown!” to the onlookers.

 Many thought that would be the end of Capes but revenge would be his and a year later he would win a second WSM title after beating Sigmarsson in the final event, this time the loading race, and responded in kind by telling the world, “The king is not dead.”
 Iconic.